 You can no longer use the EU/EEA/Switzerland fast-track lanes at passport control at airports.
 You should use the other lanes or e-gates where available.
 However, some countries that see large numbers of British holidaymakers are expected to make special arrangements.

-The European Parliament has confirmed that UK travellers won’t need a visa for short visits.
+UK travellers won’t need a visa for short visits.
 UK citizens will be able to visit the EU for up to 90 days within a 180-day period without a visa.
 Multiple holidays within this period will count towards your 90 days.

 Don’t worry; we’ll provide further information about this scheme nearer the time.

-EHIC, GHIC and Travel Insurance
+GHIC and Travel Insurance

 Changes have been made to how UK citizens receive free or low-cost healthcare while in the European Union.
 Whereas previously, the holder of an EHIC (European Health Insurance Card) was entitled to healthcare at little, to no cost while on holiday, that is no longer the case.